-The 2014 AHDA Fellows represented a total of ten countries.
+The 2017 AHDA Fellows represented eight countries.

 The AHDA fellowship allows participants to come to spend the fall semester of the academic year at Columbia University in New York City.
 This comprehensive program provides fellows with the opportunity to hone practical skills in fundraising, advocacy and leadership; to develop a deeper understanding of and engagement with the past; and to foster mutually beneficial relationships with their peers and with international and non-profit organizations based in New York and Washington, D.C.